derv82/werdy/readme.md

 * Ability to set minimum/maximum word length.
   * Ex: a minimum of 8, maxaximum of 63 would be useful for WPA wordlists.
-* Can receive multiple files drag-and-dropped onto the script.
+* Drag-and-drop multiple wordlist files to combine, sort, and remove duplicates.
 * Automatically removes duplicate entries.
 Option to disable this feature.
 * Split output file into multiple files of specific byte size.
 * "Frequency sort" sorts based on how frequently words appear.
 Option to display table with word counts.